NegatioN/BattleRiteStats/_characters/pestilus.md

         damage and healing output of allies by 30.
       icon: c9f7e2e324bbed3469cbe356da833c9b
       name: Spores
       type: mixed
     - color: teal
+      description: Queen spawns with a Swarm Shield that absorbs up to 28 damage and lasts 1.2.
+      icon: 7a1d6423f91ba824d8855aa3e9a42247
+      name: Swarm Queen
+      type: support
+    winrate: '66.7'
+  - damage: '3.6'
+    disable: '0.8'
+    energy: '2.4'
+    num: 3
+    protection: '3.9'
+    skills:
+    - color: green
+      description: Hitting an ally with Bloodsucker causes you to deal no damage to self.
+      icon: 991db4d450443e9498711ab935bedf13
+      name: Blood Leecher
+      type: survival
+    - color: pink
+      description: Arachnophobia bounces forward, causing another impact.
+The radius of the second impact is 15 larger.
+      icon: afd7ecd77cdb3064690b9f0277a774dd
+      name: Egg Carrier
+      type: control
+    - color: grey
+      description: Cooldown is reduced by 3.
+Swarm also sends out Lesser Moth projectiles dealing 5 damage and healing 3 health to nearby enemies and allies when destroyed.
+        Inflicts Moth and heals self for 1 health.
+      icon: 5e6954b1078f956479cc058588a972f4
+      name: Heart of the Swarm
+      type: mixed
+    - color: grey
+      description: Recasting the Queen commands it to fly towards target location.
+        Reduces cooldown of Queen by 1.
+      icon: 7a1d6423f91ba824d8855aa3e9a42247
+      name: Hive Mind
+      type: mixed
+    - color: teal
       description: Queen spawns with a Swarm Shield that absorbs up to 28 damage and